Elering/estfeed-datahub-docs/eng/05-metering-point.md

 - For any aggregation metering point, the `marketParticipantRole` value must be AGGREGATOR
 - For data quality reasons, please use the official [EHAK classification](https://klassifikaatorid.stat.ee/Item/stat.ee/c4c47742-12d7-4fea-bc8c-5aeca9112e2a/88) (county, municipality and settlement unit designations) for addresses submitted as text.

-> [!NOTE]
-> The rights for transmitting and requesting data are described in [Authentication and authorisation](03-authentication-and-authorisation.md)

 ## Requesting metering point data

 In general, all authorised users can request metering point data using the `search` services, but open suppliers and balance responsible parties can also request updates of new and changed metering point data using the `data-distribution/search` service.